Berry Mansion: Exterior

+Interior

 The home contains an elaborate library, with mahogany woodwork.
 Also, a large parlor and dining room were used for entertaining.
 The original tapestries, purchased by Mr. Berry for the mansion, still remain in the mansion library today.
 Portraits or Mr. and Mrs. Berry by Charles Snead Williams are hung within the mansion.
 Some original pieces of furniture remain with the mansion today.

 One of the highlights of the house, the Music Room was built due to the Berrys passion for music.
 This addition to the house in 1912 was also designed by architect William J. Dodd.

 With its magnificent pipe organ and ornately carved woodwork, the music room cost around $65,000 in 1912 – almost as much as the Kentucky Governor's Mansion (built a few years later.).
 Family memoirs say two woodcarvers – one from Nuremberg, Germany – worked for two years on the oak paneling and Gothic style decorations.

 The Music Room featured furnishings with wood carvings to match the Gothic Revival elements of the room.
 The pipe organ is from Hillgreen-Lane of Alliance, Ohio, and was said to have cost $10,000.
 Non-operational at this time, estimates to restore the organ near $200,000 or more.
 A Steinway grand piano, now in a private collection, also added to the elegance of this Music Room.

 Mr. Berry engaged Sidney Durst of the Cincinnati Conservatory of Music as his organ instructor.
 Mr. Durst was featured in recitals and midnight dinner parties hosted in this room by the Berrys.
 Kentucky's social elite attended, dressed in formal finery and were treated to elaborate meals.

 The alcove windows featured full-length crimson red brocade draperies with red silk cording, and the hardwood floors were covered with more imported rugs and a full tiger skin.
 Furniture in the room was arranged as "sitting areas" – making the room less formal and more "conversational."

 Images of juniper trees are incorporated into the light sconces and leaded-glass windows.